About the Specialty

 Based on your experience, what tips do you have for students to shine on your electives?

-Be on time, attend all assigned lectures, clinics and surgeries, ask good questions, present an interesting case at grand rounds during the rotation.
+Be on time, attend all assigned lectures, clinics and surgeries, ask good questions, present an interesting case at grand rounds during the rotation, and be an active participant in patient care.

 - Away Rotations